 These students credited the school’s maintenance department, specifically Joe and Robert, in achieving the materials needed for their task.
 The serpent-colored paint was also provided to match with the nearby concession stand and other newly painted buildings.

-Inman admitted to liking the outdoor work when proudly showing that the inside and outside of the ticket booth would be completely renovated in style.
+Inman admitted to liking the outdoor work and the workshops from the local experts that explained nuances of recommended bench vices and other tools needed to complete our jobs when proudly showing that the inside and outside of the ticket booth would be completely renovated in style.

 Montoya teaches two woodworking classes which involve the book learning portions, as well as identifying tools and utilizing items available in the classroom setting.
 There is also a “home maintenance” course which has been assisting other school maintenance needs, such as drywall and patching in the high school gym.